migtissera/Sensei/README.md

 # Sensei (先生)
-A simple, powerful, minimal codebase to generate synthetic data using OpenAI or MistralAI
+A simple, powerful, minimal codebase to generate synthetic data using OpenAI, MistralAI or AnthropicAI

 ![alt text](Sensei.png)